 The Tiny Wife Synopsis

-From the intriguing opening lines, I fell hook line and sinker for Andrew Kaufman’s The Tiny Wife.
+From the intriguing opening lines, I fell hook line and sinker for this gem of a novella from Andrew Kaufman.

 The robbery was not without consequences.
 The consequences were the point of the robbery.
 It was never about money.
 The thief didn’t even ask for any.
 That it happened in a bank was incidental.
 It could have just as easily happened in a train station or a high school or the Musee d’Orsay.

-I now know what I will be giving many of my friends, male and female, for Christmas this year – I think this is an absolute must read, a gift in every sense of the word.
+I now know what I will be giving many of my friends, male and female, for Christmas this year – I think The Tiny Wife is an absolute must read, a gift in every sense of the word.

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5